 Kubegres has the following features:

 - It can manage one or many clusters of Postgres instances.
 Each cluster of Postgres instances is created using a YAML of "kind: Kubegres".
-Each cluster is self-contained and is identified by its unique name and namespace as defined in its YAML of "kind: Kubegres".
+Each cluster is self-contained and is identified by its unique name and namespace.

 - It creates a cluster of PostgreSql servers with data replication enabled: it creates a Primary PostgreSql pod and a number of Replica PostgreSql pods and replicates primary's database in real-time to Replica pods.

 - It manages fail-over: if a Primary PostgreSql crashes, it automatically promotes a Replica PostgreSql as a Primary.

 - It has a data backup option allowing to dump PostgreSql data regularly in a given volume.

 - It provides a very simple YAML with properties specialised for PostgreSql.

 - It is resilient, has over 55 automatized tests cases and has been running in production.